 The purpose of a conclusion

-- How have you addressed your aims and objectives?
+Show how you have addressed your aims and objectives

-- What is the significance and implications of your findings?
+Explain the significance and implications of your findings

 How to write a superstar conclusion